lrpc97/MusicModel/README.md

 I also assumed that an admin user has admin rights and write/read rights, that a write user has read rights too, but no admin rights and that a read-only user only has read access.
 I could have modeled a more generic case of a user who could have had all three roles but I thought that was overkill and wanted to keep the model simple in this case.
 Also I have kept email_address with password within the user_authentication table instead of moving it into the user table as felt that made more sense.

 Finally for User_authentication I should be storing the password in encrypted mode, but for this case kept things simple.
-Also what I could have done is already create an admin_role that owned the schema and had all administrative privileges on the schema and objects within it, similarly for a write_role had insert, update and delete privileges and a read_only role that had selct privileges only.
+Also what I could have done is already create an admin_role that owned the schema and had all administrative privileges on the schema and objects within it, similarly for a write_role had insert, update and delete privileges and a read_only role that had select privileges only.

 ```sql
 --